 A funeral or memorial is a customary way to recognize death and its finality.
-Funerals are held for the living to show respect for the dead and to help survivors begin the grief process.
+Funerals are held for the living to show respect for the dead, celebrate the life of the deceased and to help survivors begin the grief process.
 They also give mourners a chance to share stories, create memories, fulfill religious beliefs & customs, participate in a support system, and gather at a peaceful place during a time of confusion and uncertainty.

 What tasks are involved in arranging a funeral?

-There can be as many as 200 tasks when planning a funeral.
-Many of them are listed below.
-Our Funeral Director will coordinate most of these for you, after meeting with you at a private consultation.
+There can be as many as 100 tasks when planning a funeral.
+Some of them are listed below.
+We will coordinate most of these for you, both before and after meeting with you at a private consultation.

-- Obtain the signature of the attending physician, coroner or medical examiner on the required certificate; file the certificate with the registrar of vital statistics where the death occurred
+- Obtain the signature of the attending physician or medical examiner on the required certificate; file the certificate with the registrar of vital statistics where the death occurred

 - Obtain family history

-- Make decisions regarding the remains of the deceased
+- Make decisions regarding the disposition for remains of the deceased (burial or cremation)

-- Determine the funeral or memorial service location(s), such as church, chapel, or graveside
+- Determine the funeral or memorial service location, such as church, chapel, or graveside

-- Make necessary arrangements with clergy, church and cemetery officials
+- Make necessary arrangements with clergy or church staff

 - Obtain certified copies of the death certificate, as necessary

-- Procure the burial permit and file with the cemetery
+- Procure the burial/cremation permit and file with the cemetery or crematory

-- Select and purchase the casket, outer burial container or urn
+- Select and purchase the casket, alternative cremation unit, outer burial container or urn

 - Order and schedule the delivery of all products/merchandise